Number

 • Average salary for individuals employed in the closest-related career field.

-Although potential students may apply at any time, applicants are encouraged to complete the admission process by the priority enrollment due dates.
+Although potential students may apply at any time, applicants are encouraged to complete the admission process by the enrollment due dates.
 High school students may apply early during their senior year.

 Definitions

-Articulable – Capable of being expressed, explained or justified
+Articulable – Capable of being expressed, explained, or justified

-Imminent – Impending, likely to occur at any moment
+Imminent – Impending, likely to occur at any moment.

 Significant – Considerable, of consequence.
 The State Board of Community Colleges has granted community colleges the authority to determine what constitutes a significant safety threat.